-- Nuts and Seeds with Omega-3
+Nuts and Seeds with Omega-3

-Foods like sesame seeds, macadamia nuts, and pistachios carry deposits of Omega 3 which can fight periodontal disease.
+Foods like sesame seeds, macadamia nuts, and pistachios carry deposits of Omega 3, which can fight periodontal disease.

-Going vegan is one of the best decisions you can ever make as it will help you maintain healthy gums.
+Going vegan is one of the best decisions ever, as it will help you maintain healthy gums.

-Greens also require chewing which leads to the formation of more saliva and flushing of bacteria, thus protecting your gums from infections.
+Greens also require chewing, which leads to the formation of more saliva and flushing of bacteria, thus protecting your gums from infections.

-- Foods with Vitamin-C
+Foods with Vitamin-C

-Studies have shown that Vitamin C is an immunity booster.
+NCBI studies have shown that Vitamin C is an immunity booster.
 It defends bacteria from growing in your mouth and protects your gums.

 Some of Vitamin C rich foods are citrus, berries, and melons.
 You can also try recipes such as pineapple-berry parfait and raspberry soup.

-Cacao has strong disease-fighting catechins which help to stop and reverse gum disease.
+Cacao has strong disease-fighting catechins, which help to stop and reverse gum disease.
 It’s also great for your teeth as it helps to fight cavities, tooth decay, and plaque.

 Cacao has compounds that beat fluoride in fighting tooth decay.
-Moreover, one of the compounds in cacao known as CBH hardens your enamel.
+Moreover, one of the compounds in cacao, known as CBH, hardens your enamel.

-You can go for a chocolate that is not loaded with sugar to enjoy the benefits of cacao.
+You can go for chocolate that is not loaded with sugar to enjoy the benefits of cacao.
 It’s important to note that cacao and cocoa are different.
 Cacao is not processed through high heat and has over 300 compounds.

-This kind of bacteria breeds in places your brush can’t reach including the gum line and can lead to periodontal disease.
+This kind of bacteria breeds in places your brush can’t reach, including the gum line, and can lead to periodontal disease.